cipher1i/PVTHZ/README.md

 © 2020 SEC.
 All rights reserved.
 <br/><br/>
 # PVTHZ
-Users incorporate strategies to get to the end of each level.
+Users incorporate strategies to get to the end of each level.<br/>
-OS License will be released once in Alpha.
+Open Source License will be included once in Alpha.